SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/move-user.md

 ---
-uid: help-en-move-users
+uid: help-en-user-move
-title: Move users
+title: Move user
-description: Move users
+description: Move user from one company to another
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Settings and maintenance, user